zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To use the KM scaling law to determine the optimal balance between model size, dataset size, and computational cost for a language model designed for natural language understanding.

 2. Scaling Law - KM Scaling Law:
-\item Description: This law suggests that increasing the number of parameters (N) and the dataset size (D) leads to a decrease in the loss (L), but with diminishing returns.
+   - Description: This law suggests that increasing the number of parameters (N) and the dataset size (D) leads to a decrease in the loss (L), but with diminishing returns.
-\item Application: Deciding on the model size and training dataset size to achieve a desired level of performance within a feasible computational budget.
+   - Application: Deciding on the model size and training dataset size to achieve a desired level of performance within a feasible computational budget.

 3. Process:
-\item Model Parameters (N): Select an initial number of parameters based on computational resources.
+   - Model Parameters (N): Select an initial number of parameters based on computational resources.
-\item Dataset Size (D): Choose a dataset size that complements the chosen model size, adhering to the scaling law.
+   - Dataset Size (D): Choose a dataset size that complements the chosen model size, adhering to the scaling law.
-\item Training and Loss (L): Train the model and observe the loss, adjusting N and D as necessary to optimize performance.
+   - Training and Loss (L): Train the model and observe the loss, adjusting N and D as necessary to optimize performance.

 4. Outcome: By following the KM scaling law, the development team efficiently scales the model to a size where it achieves high performance in natural language understanding tasks, balancing the trade-off between computational cost and accuracy.
 This case demonstrates how scaling laws can guide the efficient and effective development of LLMs.